MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 1. Rerun the program for the **images/building.jpg** and **images/person.jpg** files, downloading the generated people.jpg file after each run.

+   > **Tip:** If you see bounding boxes returned from the model that don't make sense, check the JSON confidence score and try increasing the confidence score filtering in your app.

 ## Clean up resources

 If you've finished exploring Azure AI Vision, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs: